dustinwloring1988/vibe-cli/README.md

 - Session persistence with automatic backups
 - Comprehensive logging system with log rotation
 - Extensive error handling and recovery
+- Robust testing suite with Jest and TypeScript
+- Code quality enforcement with ESLint, Prettier and pre-commit hooks

 ## Quick Start Guide